m3c-ode/LeaveManagementApp/README.md

 - Bootstrap: A popular CSS framework for styling and layout manipulation
 - External Services: Integration with email services for seamless communication and notifications
 - Version Control: Utilizing GitHub for source code version control
-- Deployment: Deployment to hosting platforms like Microsoft Azure
+- Deployment: Deployment to hosting platforms like Microsoft Azure, through a CI/CD pipeline using GitHub.

 ## Getting Started